qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 This will remove a directory named `NewDirectory` at the current working directory.

-*Note*: This will only work with empty directories, to delete directories with files in side them we must use the file deletion command `rm`.
+*Note*: This will only work with empty directories, to delete directories with files inside them, we must use the file deletion command `rm`.
 We will discuss this in the next section.

 Use ls to confirm that your directory has been deleted.